GeoNode/geonode/docs/usage/managing_documents/document_info.rst

     *Your Favorite Comment*

 GeoNode also supports the *EXIF (EXchangeable Image Format)* for ``jpeg`` and ``tiff`` image documents.
-The *EXIF* means that additional information (metadata) are stored within the image, so GeoNode allows you to see those information in the **Exif** tab.
+The *EXIF* means that additional information (metadata) are stored within the image, so GeoNode allows you to see those information in the **Exif Tab**.

 .. figure:: img/exif_tab.png
     :align: center